Menu Item Settings > Submenu

 You can set a default grid column width for the submenu, and that width can be overridden on a per-item basis.

-Setting a Submenu Width
+Setting the Submenu Width

 Submenu Column Default